Department of Computer Science and Technology

 People

-Alice Hutchings Director, Cambridge Cybercrime Centre; Lecturer, Department of Computer Science and Technology, University of Cambridge
+Alice Hutchings Director, Cambridge Cybercrime Centre; Professor of Emergent Harms, Department of Computer Science and Technology, University of Cambridge

 Alastair Beresford Professor of Computer Security, Department of Computer Science and Technology, University of Cambridge